 in the Journal of Avian Medicine and Surgery, Journal of

 Biology".
 She is a member of the Association of

-Reptile and Amphibian Veterinarians where she is chair for the
+Reptile and Amphibian Veterinarians where she is the current President

 Avian Veterinarians, the Association of Exotic Mammal

 Veterinarians, AAZV, and AVMA.
 She has been an associate